The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 2.2 Algorithmic Monoculture and Social Welfare

 Kleinberg and Raghavan's (2021) foundational work in PNAS provides the formal welfare-theoretic grounding for why the Alignment Tax is not merely a cultural justice problem but an efficiency problem measurable in aggregate social welfare terms.
 Their core result: when decision-making agents converge on a uniformly adopted algorithm — even one that is individually optimal — the collective welfare of the system declines because correlated errors no longer cancel.
 Applied to AI epistemology: an ensemble in which all models have been aligned toward the same majority-culture baseline no longer functions as a genuine ensemble.
 Its behavioral diversity is nominal; its epistemic errors are correlated; and the knowledge it cannot represent is the knowledge that falls in the tails of the alignment distribution.
-The Atlas methodology is, in essence, an empirical measurement of the price of algorithmic monoculture in the epistemic domain.

 2.3 Co-production and the Politics of Knowledge Infrastructure

 Jasanoff's (2004) co-production idiom provides the theoretical anchor for why alignment-induced homogenization carries political stakes beyond individual model behavior.
 The choices embedded in RLHF preference data — who annotators are, which "helpfulness" norms are operationalized — do not merely shape model behavior; they co-produce a global epistemic infrastructure.
 Bender et al.'s (2021) "Stochastic Parrots" analysis extends this to the representational costs of scale: models trained on convenience corpora systematically encode hegemonic worldviews.
 The Atlas data demonstrate this concretely: two models from the same country, trained on similar corpora, land on opposite behavioral poles depending solely on their post-training methodology.
-The corpus diversity is intact; the alignment layer is the homogenization vector.

 2.4 Black-Box Auditing: The Ensemble Turn

 Dominant AI accountability methodologies operate on single models: individual bias benchmarks, red-teaming, adversarial probing.
 Casper et al. (FAccT 2024) articulate their fundamental limitation: black-box access is insufficient for rigorous AI audits because it cannot explain why a pattern exists, only that it does.
 Ensemble Divergence Auditing accepts this limitation but partially circumvents it: by measuring the distribution of disagreement across models, it converts unexplainable single-model behavior into a signal visible in the spread.
-The method does not explain what any individual model is doing; it maps where the ensemble's collective epistemic geometry has fractured along alignment-induced fault lines.

 2.5 Indigenous Epistemology, Data Colonialism, and Epistemic Justice